Dan Meuser: Taxes

 Meuser believes that school property taxes are un-American and unconstitutional, his campaign stating "no tax should have the power to leave you homeless."
 He has also cited the 14th amendment in arguing that the government has no right to take property away from someone without due process of law or providing equal protections under the law.

 Meuser signed the "Taxpayer Protection Pledge" sponsored by Americans for Tax Reform.
 The pledge commits its signers to "oppose any and all efforts to increase the marginal income tax rates for individuals and/or businesses ... and oppose any net reduction or elimination of deductions and credits, unless matched dollar for dollar by further reducing tax rates".

 Texas v.
 Pennsylvania

-In December 2020, Meuser was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
+In December 2020, Meuser was one of 126 Republican representatives to sign an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated Trump.
 The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.

+Ukraine

+In 2023, Meuser was among 98 Republicans to vote for a ban on cluster munitions to Ukraine.

+In 2023, Meuser voted for a moratorium on aid to Ukraine.